Cookie Consent

 #3 Implement effective recordkeeping and tracking systems

-Managing multiple contracts puts you at a higher risk of getting caught in the chaos of automatic renewals, especially when your contracts are siloed in different departments and disjointed storage systems.
+Managing multiple contracts puts you at a higher risk of getting caught in automatic renewals, especially when your contracts are siloed in different departments and disjointed storage systems.

 #4 Maintain transparency and healthy communication

 Half of the issues associated with automatic contract renewals can be solved through transparency and healthy communication.
-These not only strengthen trust between contracting partners but also open the door for more business opportunities.
+It strengthens trust between contracting partners and opens the door for more business opportunities.

 #5 Evaluate customer satisfaction and retention